DanielPetcov/clearDesktop/README.md

 #Clear Desktop

-This is a simple python programming that deletes all your elements from your Desktop
+This is a simple python program that deletes all your files from your Desktop